deohayer/argapp/README.md

 # The output:
 argapp.py all

-A sub-command epilog.
+A subcommand epilog.

 optional arguments:
   -h, --help     Show the help message and exit.

-A sub-command prolog.
+A subcommand prolog.
 ```

 ### `App.__call__(list[str])`